 Selling and Buying Websites

-Selling and buying real estate is probably the most common type of real estate website.
-This model is usually associated with a marketplace real estate website where there are sellers and buyers and the platform that connects both sides.
+Selling and buying real estate is probably the most common type of property site.
+This model is usually associated with a marketplace property website where there are sellers and buyers and the platform that connects both sides.

 Managing a property can be tricky since a property owner can have several properties.
 Usually, this type of website addresses two sides: landlords and tenants.
 The functionality and interfaces for each are different.